-Interesting and somewhat mysterious monument is an irregular excavation some 50 metres from the great chaitya.
+Interesting and somewhat mysterious monument is an irregular excavation some 50 meters from the great chaitya.
 It contains a group of rock-cut stupas.
 5 of these stupas are located inside a rock-cut chamber and 9 – outside.
 It is identified as a cemetery.
 Some stupas are inscribed with the names of sthaviras – early orthodox Buddhists.

 One of the last caves to the south, vihara (Cave No. 18.) contains rectangular hall with a front pillared verandah.
 This vihara contains two cells – one at the back and one – at the right side.
 Pillars have square base and top and octagonal middle part.

 The verandah of cave No.18. contains some of the most interesting sculptural groups in Bhaja, such as:

 - A royal person with two woman attendants, driving a chariot by four horses, trampling some demonish figure.
 Some consider that royal figure is Sun god Surya vanquishing the demon of darkness – then it is the oldest depiction of this deity.

 - A deity – identified as Indra – driving an elephant with attendants carrying a banner and spear.
 Also, this could be the oldest known depiction of Indra.

 Additional beauty to this area is added by a small waterfall with a pool below it.
 It is located south from the caves and has water during the monsoon period.

 Bhaja Caves are included in the following lists: